 Prevention and Early Diagnosis Articles

-Comments on USPSTF draft research plan for cervical cancer screening – Based on our detailed analysis of currently available data, the Center strongly supports the existing USPSTF guidelines on cervical cancer screening which recommend Pap smears every 3 years starting at age 21, with the option of replacing that regimen starting at age 30 with a combination of a Pap smear and HPV test.
+NCHR Comment on the USPSTF’s Draft Recommendations for Cervical Cancer Screening – Based on our detailed analysis of currently available data, the Center strongly supports the existing USPSTF guidelines on cervical cancer screening which recommend Pap smears every 3 years starting at age 21, with the option of replacing that regimen starting at age 30 with a combination of a Pap smear and HPV test.

 New guidelines on cervical cancer screening: what you need to know – Should the HPV test be used in addition to or instead of a Pap smear to screen for cervical cancer?
 This is a hotly debated issue, and here’s what you need to know.

 No more Pap smears? – The committee proposes replacing Pap smears with an equally invasive but less conclusive test, the HPV test, when women reach the age of 25.

 Cervical cancer screening: the key to prevention – Cancer of the cervix (cervical cancer) is the second most common form of cancer among women after breast cancer.
 Almost all cervical cancer is caused by infection with the Human Papilloma Virus (HPV).
 HPV can cause the cells of the cervix to grow abnormally, and abnormal cells can sometimes become pre-cancerous.